autonity/docs.autonity.org/validators/register-vali/index.md

   - TCP `20203` for node p2p (DEVp2p) communication for consensus gossiping.

 ::: {.callout-note title="Note" collapse="false"}
 The oracle server providing price data to your validator node must be able to establish a WebSocket RPC connection to your node on TCP port `8546`.
 If you are running your oracle server on a different host to your AGC, then you will need to allow incoming traffic on that TCP port.
+Make sure to do it in a secure manner (use firewall rules, reverse proxies or other security measures to ensure that only your oracle node can connect to the RPC).
 :::

 - A [running instance of the Autonity Oracle Server](/oracle/) running on your host machine, with a funded oracle server account.
 This will be configured to provide data price reports to your validator node's WebSocket port.